19hours/sg-statutes/Acts/Registration of Criminals Act.md

 (ii) an approved centre under the Intoxicating Substances Act (Cap.
 146A);

-(d) he has been detained or subject to police supervision under section 30 of the Criminal Law (Temporary Provisions) Act (Cap.
+(d) he has been detained or subject to police supervision under section 30(1) of the Criminal Law (Temporary Provisions) Act (Cap.
 67) at any time before that conviction;

+[Act 12 of 2018 wef 01/01/2019]

 (e) for the time being, he has a warrant of arrest for any offence issued against him which remains unexecuted;